An Expert’s Bona Fide Guide: Life as a Forensic NP

 Forensic NPs have also been at the forefront of the modern trends of trauma-informed care and social determinants of health.
 While the official terminology has sometimes lagged behind, forensic NPs have always been astute at identifying medical and non-medical factors that influence a patient’s health, such as the built environment, cultural norms, socioeconomics, and mental health.
 And they’re staunch advocates for a sensitive, judgment-free approach to caring for victims and offenders alike.

 “Today we use trauma-informed care to create a safe space for the patient, and then we enlist their priorities,” Dr. Speck says.
-“What are they wanting to accomplish to improve their health?
-It works better when patients drive their own destiny.
-What we teach in forensic nursing is to create a safe environment for all patients.
+“What do they want to accomplish to improve their health?
+It works better when patients drive their own destinies.
 Our ethics mandate that we are humble to the culture and the lived experience, without judgment.”

 Forensic NPs can treat victims who report instances of sexual assault.
 But through the course of their NP practice, they can also identify cases of child abuse, elder abuse, benefits fraud, and human trafficking.
 A victim’s wounds aren’t always physical, and each patient’s situation is unique.